Projects

 Location: Ghana

-In 2021, NEF supported Dream Renewables’ solar power programme – a three-week course which provided a comprehensive introduction to solar power design and installation – in Ditza, a rural fishing community, and Kumasi, Ghana’s second biggest city.
+In 2021, NEF supported Dream Renewables’ solar power programme – a three-week course which provided a comprehensive introduction to solar power design and installation – in Dzita, a rural fishing community, and Kumasi, Ghana’s second biggest city.
 More details about the project and its impacts can be found here.

 This year, we are rolling-out a solar-powered irrigation pilot for 10 small-holding farmers in the Ditza community.